Land selection in Queensland: Land selection

 The bulk of the land selection in Queensland occurred under the first six acts listed above.
-There were various land acts in between these dates which dealt with a variety of specialized land settlement policies and developments eg. village settlements in country areas (very small blocks), commune settlements (1890s), irrigation developments etc. Village settlement land files are held by the Queensland State Archives.
+There were various land acts in between these dates which dealt with a variety of specialized land settlement policies and developments e.g. village settlements in country areas (very small blocks), commune settlements (1890s), irrigation developments etc. Village settlement land files are held by the Queensland State Archives.
 Files on the communes have not survived within the Queensland Government.

 The various land schemes had many different types of selections.
 With the opening of new settlement areas the first selections were managed by the relevant agent for that land district.
-If the land settlement in the new areas was rapid, a new land district was often formed eg. Cairns – Port Douglas; Cardwell – Innisfail.
+If the land settlement in the new areas was rapid, a new land district was often formed e.g. Cairns – Port Douglas; Cardwell – Innisfail.
 Land was defined as agricultural, first class pastoral or second class pastoral under the Crown Lands Alienation Act 1868, under which the initial land selection in the colony was done.

 The key public servants were the land commissioners, land agents, surveyors and land inspectors.
 Their roles brought ordered processes and accepted administrative arrangement understood by the selectors.

 A proclamation in the Queensland Government Gazette detailed the level of annual rent and the portions of land available for selection and closing date and place for applications to be received.
 The minimum age for a selector was 16 years and the applicant had to be a natural-born British subject or naturalised British subject; companies could not apply.
 Selection was competitive.
-If the applicant was successful, the selector paid the first year’s rent and survey fee.
+If the applicant was successful, the selector paid the first year's rent and survey fee.
 The selection was not capable of being mortgaged or transferred (except in the case of death of the licensee).
-Land orders (often received as a inducement to immigrate to Queensland) could be used in payment of the deposit for a selection.
+Land orders (often received as an inducement to immigrate to Queensland) could be used in payment of the deposit for a selection.
 Having obtained access to the land, there were conditions that the selector had to meet.
 Typically the selector had to "improve" the land by constructing buildings, clearing timber, creating paddocks, building fences, and commencing farming of crops or animals (these conditions were often specified in great detail).
 The value of each improvement was also stated so that the total invested could be compared to the legislative requirement.
 Where a selector held several selections located close together the selector could use residence on one as proof of residence for another; however, there were usually limits to the number of selections that a selector could hold in a particular lease area.

 Having fulfilled all conditions, the selector could apply for freehold of the selection after the payment of the final rent installment and fees for the survey and the Deed of Grant.